vam2004/ps-mega-2023/README.md

 - `main`: stable version, fast-foward from `devel`
 - `devel`: unstable version, commits fowarded from `nightly` as soon as possible
 - `nightly`: commits dones at end of day, fowarded to `devel` after conflict resolution
+# Testing
+You can type the following command to start the containers:

+    docker compose up -d

+Then you can enter in the main container by typing the following command on **posix** systems:

+    ./enter.sh

+In **windows**, you can type:

+    .\enter.bat

+In the main container, you can finnally type the following command to compile and run:

+    ./run.sh